-According to diversified service requirements, networks generate corresponding network topologies and a series of network slices for each corresponding service type using NFV on a unified physical infrastructure.
+For each corresponding service type, networks generate corresponding network topologies and a series of network slices using NFV on a physical infrastructure.

 Each network slice is derived from a unified physical network infrastructure, which reduces subsequent operators’ network Capex.

-Network slices feature a logical arrangement and are separated as individual structures, which allows for heavily customizable service functions and independent O&M.
+Network slices have a logical arrangement and are separated as individual structures.
+This allows heavily customizable service functions and independent O&M.